ezEngine/docs/docs/custom-code/cpp/engine-plugins.md

 ## Add Custom Code

 Once you have your basic plugin set up and can load it into your project, you can start adding custom code.
-The easiest way to get started is to write a [custom component (TODO)](custom-cpp-component.md).
+The easiest way to get started is to write a [custom component](custom-cpp-component.md).
 Once you need control over higher level game logic, you can add your own [game state (TODO)](../../runtime/application/game-state.md).
 And if you need to initialize and shut down certain systems, you should utilize the [startup system](../../runtime/configuration/startup.md).

 ## Utility Plugins